E-CycleVR/E-CycleVR.github.io/readme.md

 Steps for running the VR Project:
 1. Run Chrome browser or similar brower with webVR capability
 2. Go to https://e-cyclevr.github.io.
-3. Use a VR headset for maximum compatibility
+    - Use a VR headset for maximum compatibility

 Alternatively, if running on local computer:
+1. Clone the repo
-1. Start the apache web server in XAMPP
+2. Start the apache web server in XAMPP
-2. Download or clone the file to local computer XAMPP/htdocs folder
+3. Move the E-CycleVR.github.io folder to XAMPP/htdocs folder
-3. Open a chrome web browser and type in 127.0.0.1/index.html
+4. Open a Chrome web browser `localhost/E-CycleVR.github.io/index.html`
+    - or Mobile browser and type in your IP address `192.168.1.xx/E-CycleVR.github.io/index.html`
-4. Interact with VR
+      - Use a VR headset for Maximum compatibility

 ## Gameplay:
 To start the game: